 Research where your customers and clients are going for information.
-I would start by first asking your sales team what types of content publications your customers are currently reading, where are they going for information and what are the questions Sales is asking those customers.
+I would start by first asking your sales team what types of content publications your customers are currently reading, where they are going for information, and the questions Sales are asking those customers.

 For example, if you have a nine-month sales cycle, you should nurture a lead in those nine months, and that’s at a minimum level.
 So that means nine nurturing patterns during that lead.

 If that relationship were a baton, there is a point in time where both Marketing and Sales hands are on the baton, and you are making that introduction.
-Make sure you’re clear at what stage Marketing is going to hand the lead off so that Sales can run with it, and so that you don’t drop the baton or drop the relationship.
+Please make sure you’re clear at what stage Marketing will hand the lead off so that Sales can run with it and so that you don’t drop the baton or drop the relationship.

-You can find this ideal point in the relationship by leveraging lead scoring and lead qualification, and I recommended this lead qualification occur through your inside sales, sales development, or teleprospecting team.
-There is only so much information that you can get off a web form, or that someone will volunteer in an email.
+You can find this ideal point in the relationship by leveraging lead scoring and lead qualification.
+I recommended this lead qualification to occur through your inside sales, sales development, or teleprospecting team.
+There is only so much information that you can get off a web form or that someone will volunteer in an email.